-Additionally, robots can be taken out from any position during game stoppage by the robot handler using the procedure below:
+Additionally, robots can be taken out from any position on request using the procedure below:

-- 1. The robot handler takes robots out. - 2.
-The robot handler informs the referee when done. - 3.
-When both teams finished the robot substitution, the referee informs the game controller operator. - 4.
+- 1. The robot handler requests robot substitution at any time. - 2.
+The game controller will halt the game at the next opportunity. - 3.
+The robot handler may enter the field and touch robots now, as long as the game is still halted. - 4.
+The robot handler takes robots out. - 5.
+The robot handler informs the referee when done. - 6.
+When both teams finished the robot substitution, the referee informs the game controller operator. - 7.
 The game controller operator performs a stop followed by continuing the game.

-The maximum allowed number of robots of the team on the field must not be exceeded at any time.
+The maximum allowed number of robots of the team on the field must not be exceeded at any time when putting robots in.